NoahRothgaber/NoahRothgaber/README.md

 - 👋 Hi, I’m @NoahRothgaber
 - 👀 I’m interested in software development, music, and video games.
-- 🌱 I’m currently learning Assembly Language, Circuit Analysis, and ROS
+- 🌱 I’m currently sharpening Python, C++, and ROS 1.
-- 💞️ I’m looking to collaborate on anything.
+- 💞️ I’m looking to be the best I can be.

 <!---
 NoahRothgaber/NoahRothgaber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.